 Something often overlooking in home maintenance is outdoor hard surface cleaning.
-If the entrance-way leading up to your home is heavily soiled anyone walking to your home will track in dirt from the exterior inside, which will end up on your carpets!
-During winter or wet weather outdoor areas will get particularly dirty, due to a mixture of water from rain and dirt building up on the exterior hard surface walkways.
-On some surfaces particularly if they are under partial shade, you can stay on top of this by vacuuming the area directly outside the door at the same time as doing the carpets and mopping it regularly.
-After winter is over consider cleaning the exterior hard surface walkways using a hard surface outdoor pressure cleaner or have a hard surface professional come and do it.
-Maintaining the cleanliness of the hard surface walkways leading into your home will help keep not just your carpets, but everything else inside the home cleaner for longer.
+If the entranceway leading up to your home is heavily soiled, anyone walking to your home will track in dirt from the exterior inside, which will end up on your carpets!
+During winter or wet weather, outdoor areas will get particularly dirty due to a mixture of water from rain and dirt building up on the exterior hard surface walkways.
+On some surfaces, mainly if they are under partial shade, you can stay on top of this by vacuuming the area directly outside the door at the same time as doing the carpets and mopping it regularly after winter is over; consider cleaning the exterior hard surface walkways using a hard surface outdoor pressure cleaner or have a hard surface professional come and do it.
+Maintaining the cleanliness of the hard surface walkways leading into your home will help keep not just your carpets but everything else inside the home cleaner for longer.

 Quickly Spot Clean Spills On Carpet

-Leaving most spills or stains alone gives them dwell time to absorb into the carpet and will decrease the chance of being able to get a perfect result, even with professional cleaning.
+Leaving most spills or stains alone gives them dwell time to absorb into the carpet and will decrease the chance of getting a perfect result, even with professional cleaning.
 If you notice a spill or stain, grab a micro-fibre cloth or even a kitchen paper towel and try to absorb as much liquid as possible.
-After that spray and wipe with a professional “No-Rinse” carpet spotter which won’t leave behind any sticky chemical residue; beware of cheap carpet spotters that leave behind sticky chemical residues and can cause the area to re-soil quickly by having dirt from people’s stick to it.
-Consider using the Bissell Cordless Stain Eraser Carpet Cleaner which we’ve reviewed previously.
-Be careful with any spot cleaners marked as “Oxy”; these contain hydrogen peroxide which if used in a concentrated form over a particular spot, can make the area a few shades lighter than the rest of the carpet, resulting in a permanent discolouration.
+After that, spray and wipe with a professional “No-Rinse” carpet spotter, which won’t leave any sticky chemical residue; beware of cheap carpet spotters that leave behind sticky chemical residues and can cause the area to re-soil quickly by having dirt from people’s sticks to it.
+Consider using the Bissell Cordless Stain Eraser Carpet Cleaner, which we’ve reviewed previously.
+Be careful with any spot cleaners marked as “Oxy”; these contain hydrogen peroxide used in a concentrated form over a particular spot, making the area a few shades lighter than the rest of the carpet, resulting in permanent discolouration.

 Clean Windows, Blinds, Flyscreens & Vents

-Another major source of dry particulate entering the home is through windows, flyscreens and vents.
+Another primary source of dry particulate entering the home is through windows, flyscreens and vents.
 These surfaces, especially flyscreens and blinds, serve to trap dust as it enters your home.
-If they are allowed to become heavily soiled there is no more room for them to capture more dirt and so it goes straight into the home!
-Add vacuuming & cleaning flyscreens on doors and windows to your regular cleaning schedule, wipe blinds now, spray and wipe vents and vacuum or replace air-conditioner filters when they become soiled.
-Consider also limiting the amount of time windows and doors are kept open; an hour a day should be more than enough to air out the home however leaving them open all day creates a highway for dust to enter the home, resulting in more cleaning work for you!
+If they are allowed to become heavily soiled, there is no more room for them to capture more dirt, so it goes straight into the house!
+Add vacuuming & cleaning fly screens on doors and windows to your regular cleaning schedule, wipe blinds now, spray and wipe vents and vacuum or replace air-conditioner filters when they become soiled.
+Consider also limiting the number of times windows and doors are kept open; an hour a day should be enough to air out the home; however, leaving them open all day creates a highway for the dust to enter the house, resulting in more cleaning work; for you!

 Groom Pets, Wipe Paws

-Pets which spend time outside the home then are allowed inside are another major source of indoor carpet soiling.
-Especially in winter, prevent pets from tracking in exterior dirt by drying their coats and wiping down the feet of pets using a cotton towel before they are allowed to re-enter the home.
-Regular grooming and brushing them down outside is also an excellent way to prevent pets from shedding pet hair all over your precious carpet, rugs and sofas.
+Pets that spend more time outside the home than are allowed inside are another significant source of indoor carpet soiling.
+Especially in winter, prevent pets from tracking in exterior dirt by drying their coats and wiping down their feet using a cotton towel before they are allowed to re-enter the home.
+Regular grooming and brushing them down outside is an excellent way to prevent pets from shedding pet hair all over your precious carpet, rugs and sofas.

 Change Room Layout, Get Creative

 Repeated foot traffic over the same area of carpet over and over again can wear it more quickly, especially with synthetic carpets, some of which have poor resilience meaning the carpet pile can go flat in just a few years.
-Concentrated foot traffic also tends to funnel and build-up dirt over the same area, causing the carpet to become soiled faster than it normally would.
-You can buy furniture sliders from hardware stores that go under the legs of furniture, allowing even large furniture such as lounge sofas to effortlessly slide across the carpet.
-Get creative and re-arrange larger rooms once a year to spread the foot traffic over different sections of the carpet.
+Concentrated foot traffic also tends to funnel and build up dirt over the same area, causing the carpet to become soiled faster than it usually would.
+You can buy furniture sliders from hardware stores that go under the legs of furniture, allowing even large furniture such as lounge sofas to slide across the carpet effortlessly.
+Get creative and re-arrange larger rooms once a year to spread the foot traffic over different rug sections.
 Rotating area rugs and hall-runners every year will also help to make your rugs last longer as well.

 Beware Discount Carpet Cleaners

 Carpet cleaning is a service, not a product, meaning the quality will vary drastically.
 Budget or discount carpet cleaners provide a cut-price service by cutting steps out of the cleaning process and using cheaper chemicals.
-Often these cheaper chemicals will leave sticky chemical residues behind on the carpet, causing faster re-soiling as future dirt from shoes and feet sticks to these sticky residues, resulting in dirt not being removed through vacuuming as now the dirt is stuck to the carpet pile!
-As always “buyer beware”; if it looks too good to be true it probably is, if you are paying 50% of the price, expect to only get 50% of the clean.
-Carpet Cleaning Adelaide recommends finding a carpet cleaning professional using “No-Rinse” products which leave behind no sticky chemical residues and employ the latest polymerisation technology which applies a non-stick polymer to the carpet fibre helping deflect soils, keeping the carpet cleaner for longer by improving your vacuuming efficiency.
+These more inexpensive chemicals will often leave sticky chemical residues behind the carpet, causing faster re-soiling as future dirt from shoes and feet sticks to these sticky residues, resulting in the dirt not being removed through vacuuming as now the dirt is attached to the carpet pile!
+As always, “buyer beware”; if it looks too good to be true, it probably is; if you pay 50% of the price, expect only to get 50% of the clean.
+Carpet Cleaning Adelaide recommends finding a carpet cleaning professional using “No-Rinse” products that leave behind no sticky chemical residues.
+The latest polymerisation technology applies a non-stick polymer to the carpet fibre helping deflect soils, keeping the carpet cleaner for longer by improving your vacuuming efficiency.